-We ran a set design session as part of IntoUniversity’s Holiday FOCUS programme: Creative Careers.
-20 Secondary age students discovered creative jobs they didn’t know existed, and had a go at making their own puppets and sets with support and expertise form a member of Nottingham Playhouse Company Creative Team.
+We run a set design session as part of IntoUniversity’s Holiday FOCUS programme: Creative Careers.
+20 Secondary age students discover creative jobs they didn’t know existed, and have a go at making their own puppets and sets with support and expertise form a member of Nottingham Playhouse Company Creative Team.

 “I have heard glowing feedback from the staff involved, and reading through the student evaluation forms they seem to have really enjoyed themselves, grown in confidence in themselves and in their creative capacities and learned a lot too.
 The puppets seemed to be a particular highlight, as well as the chance to design their own costumes”.
 IntoUniversity Education Worker.

 The In House project provides a series of workshops that gave local vulnerable and disadvantaged adults the opportunity to engage with the theatre and performing arts, often for the very first time.
 The project, which is supported by the generosity of the public; gave people the opportunity to develop their knowledge, understanding and appreciation of all aspects of the performing arts but also helped to build confidence and improve overall wellbeing.

 At the end of the term, we shared what was created with an audience of family and friends.
 The performance was a huge step for some, putting participants a long way out of their comfort zone.
 But what was so fantastic about In House is that people overcame personal barriers and felt the excitement and pride of having done something they never thought they could.